-Figure 34.
-3.3-V Output TPS54340-Q1 Design Example
+Figure 32.
+5 V Output TPS54360B Design Example

-8.2.1.1 Design Requirements
+8.2.1 Design Requirements

-To start the design process, a few parameters must be known.
+This guide illustrates the design of a high frequency switching regulator using ceramic output capacitors.
+A few parameters must be known in order to start the design process.
 These requirements are typically determined at the system level.
-Table 1 shows the design parameters for this example.
+For this example, start with the following known parameters: